Intergalactic (TV series): Premise

-In 2143, climate change has wrought the planet and the world’s cities, now mostly under new structures, are controlled by a pseudodemocratic government called the "Commonworld".
-Sky cop Harper (Savannah Steyn) is framed for a crime and placed onboard prisoner transport ship the Hemlock bound for an off-planet prison.
-She is thrown into a mutiny stirred up by a band of hardened female criminals who threaten to kill her if she doesn’t fly them to safety.
+In 2143, climate change has ravaged the planet and the world’s cities, now mostly under new structures, are controlled by a pseudodemocratic government called the "Commonworld".
+Sky cop Harper (Savannah Steyn) is framed for a crime and placed onboard a prisoner transport ship, the Hemlock, bound for an off-planet prison.
+She is thrown into a mutiny stirred up by a band of hardened female criminals who threaten to kill her unless she pilots them to safety.